 When Jill Abramson was fired from her job as executive editor of the _New York Times_ in the fall of 2014, my Twitter feed lit up.
 Accusations of institutional sexism (she was the first woman to hold the position) mingled with gossipy whispers about Abramson’s management style.
 The incestuous New York media world was entirely consumed by the details — and fictions — of her exit.
-A picture of her emerged shortly thereafter on her daughter’s Instagram of Abramson in boxing gloves, and it read like a war cry for women who were fucking over it.
+A picture of her emerged shortly thereafter on her daughter’s Instagram of (1), and it read like a war cry for women who were fucking over it.

 While my tendency is and always has been to side with a damsel in any form of distress, I wanted to double-check my supportive reaction.
 After all, women can fuck things up too.
 And so I did what I always did, from March 2010, when we met, until his death five years later: I “pinged” David Carr (his word, not mine) with an email titled “how should I feel about this Jill Abramson thing?”
 David, the _Times_ ‘ media columnist, was strong, fair, honest, remarkably free of prejudice, and incredibly focused on the quality of the work rather than the identity of the worker.
 And he was committed to the paper above all else, its health and well-being and integrity.
 I knew his answer would be both layered and clarifying.
 A few minutes later, I was pinged back:

 “you should feel bad about it and a little scared for our shop. we always manage to mangle success.

 even if you accept jill was a handful — not to me and a lot of the people I like at the paper — still doesn’t scan.

 ie … business was good, journalism was good, culture was tough.

 all the editors of the paper … become monsters and she was an incredibly effective one. a great, forgive me, newsman.

 and regardless, did she deserve to be dragged out into the public square and be stoned to death for being a bitch?